bruhunna/bruhunna/README.md

 ---

-> 🧠 “Code is like humor.
-When you have to explain it, it’s bad.” – Cory House
+> 🌟 “Strive not to be a success, but rather to be of value.” – Albert Einstein